 Explore other attractions and learn more about breeding and conservation at the research center.

-Jurong Bird Park is approximately 30 minutes away from the city center.
-It is accessible through the MRT East-West Green Line with connecting bus service at the Boon Lay bus interchange.
+- Jurong Bird Park is approximately 30 minutes away from the city centre.
+It is accessible via the MRT East-West Green Line with connecting bus service at the Boon Lay bus interchange.

 Sentosa Island is dubbed as “Asia’s Favorite Playground”.
 It is located 15 minutes away from the city center and features exciting attractions that make it a wonderful island resort for rest and recreation.